Acceptance policy overview

 Example

-Suppose the campaign promise is: "Spend at least 25 EUR at participating beauty stores this weekend to unlock a pouch."
+Say the campaign promise is: "Spend at least 25 EUR at participating beauty stores this weekend to unlock a pouch."

-What acceptance policy does not do
+What the acceptance policy does not do

 The acceptance policy does not decide:

-- how many times a reward can still be won
+- how many times a Reward can still be won

-- which email template is sent
+- which email is sent

 Related